taku25/UCM.nvim/README.md

 ## ⚙️ Configuration

-You can customize the plugin's behavior by passing a table to the `opts` field in `lazy.nvim`.
+You can customize the plugin's behavior by passing a table to the `opts` field.
-The following shows all available options with their default values.

 ```lua
 opts = {